JibrilFl/OKB2-Firefox-Print-From-Bars/README.md

 web-ext build
-//Create a zip file to download in the browser
+Create a zip file to download in the browser